-Modular Relay Panel Featuresuse our interactive builder to customize your multi-relay control module
+Automotive Relay Panels by MGI SpeedWareuse our interactive builder to customize your multi-relay control panel

-MGI modular relay panels are built with your choice of 3, 4, 6, or 8 relays.
-There’s no need for complicated and messy wiring — the SPST relays are pre-wired and ready to power your high-current devices.
-All you need to do is connect your switches and loads to the labeled screw terminal.
+MGI SpeedWare relay boxes are designed to reduce custom wiring as much as possible – that’s why our boxes are pre-wired and ready to go.
+All you need to do is connect a power source, switches and loads to the appropriate screw terminal.

 Modular Relay Panel Wiring Diagramshow to install 3, 4, 6, and 8 relay modules